Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

 \subsubsection{Geometric realization of mutations of polynomials}

-Mutations of Laurent polynomial have turned to be quite essential in mirror symmetry, see e.g. \cite{cruzgalkin,21coates,minksum}.
-The effect of BSP surgery on the disk-potential can be phrased in terms of such mutations, in particular BSP surgery on a Lagrangian corresponds to performing certain combinatorial mutation of a Laurent polynomial.
+Mutations of Laurent polynomial have turned out to be quite essential in mirror symmetry, e.g. \cite{cruzgalkin,21coates,minksum}.
+The effect of BSP surgery on the disk-potential can be phrased in terms of such mutations, in particular BSP surgery on a Lagrangian corresponds to performing certain combinatorial mutations of a Laurent polynomial.

 We recall the notion of combinatorial mutation of Laurent polynomials as studied in \cite{21coates}.
 Given $n \geq 2$ let $\cL:= \bC[x_1^\pm,\dots,x_n^\pm]$ be the ring of Laurent polynomials in $n$ variables.
 The set of monomials in $\cL$ has an identification with $\bZ^n$ in an obvious way.
 The \emph{Newton polytope} of a Laurent polynomial is the closed convex hull